-For qualitatively rated Funds and SMAs, the FIWA Research Team may also conduct an environmental, social, and corporate governance ("ESG") assessment and assign one of the following ratings: ESG1 (Superior), ESG2 (Adequate/Improving), ESG3 (Average), ESG4 (Poor) ("ESG Rating").
-When available the ESG Rating is captured on the Fund's and SMA's qualitative research note and is intended to indicate how a Fund's or SMA's ESG claim (if any) is supported by the Investment Managers commitment and aligned with the Funds and SMAs ESG outcome.
-The FIWA Research Team follows a proprietary ESG evaluation framework to qualitatively evaluate a given Fund's or SMA's ESG intent (if any) and approaches, whether such intent has been consistent, and is aligned with its investments and ESG outcome; and the level of commitment and engagement that exist to support the intended ESG outcome and transparency/reporting.
-The evaluation process utilizes qualitative analysis, considering various data and information which includes but is not limited to available third-party ESG research, ESG focused due diligence questionnaires, product marketing materials, and meetings with portfolio managers and ESG teams (if applicable).
-The FIWA Research Team typically performs this ESG rating process annually unless material changes warrant an intracycle update.
+For qualitatively rated Funds and SMAs, the FIWA Research Team may also conduct an environmental, social, and corporate governance ("ESG") assessment and assign one of the following ESG Ratings: ESG1 (Superior), ESG2 (Adequate/Improving), ESG3 (Average), ESG4 (Poor).
+When available the ESG Rating is captured on the Fund's and SMA's qualitative research note and is intended to indicate how a Fund's or SMA's ESG intent (if any) is supported by the Investment Managers commitment and aligned with the Funds and SMAs ESG outcome.

 The investment professionals at the Investment Managers are an important source of information for the due diligence process, providing quantitative and qualitative information.
 In addition, FIWA and its service providers utilize publicly available databases from independent sources which are used to verify the information provided by the Investment Managers.
 While FIWA does not independently review the performance calculations of these Investment Managers or performance information from them, and such calculations may not be conducted on a uniform basis, in most cases FIWA requires Investment Managers to be in compliance with Global Investment Performance Standards ("GIPS") or to obtain audited/verified performance calculations for the FSPs and SMAs included on the Platform.
-FIWA may allow certain FSPs and SMAs on the Platform without GIPS compliance or audited/verified performance as long as the Investment Manager obtains GIPS compliance or audited/verified performance calculations within a period of time as agreed to by FIWA.
+FIWA may allow certain FSPs and SMAs on the Platform without GIPS compliance or audited/verified performance at its discretion.